-Nationwide, 28,900 assisted living facilities nationwide have nearly 1 million beds, according to the National Center for Assisted Living.
+Nationwide, 28,900 assisted living facilities nationwide have nearly 1 million beds, according to the most recent data available from the National Center for Assisted Living.

 They vary widely in size, from fewer than 10 residents to more than 100, with an average capacity of 33.
 More than half of assisted living facilities are part of national chains with the rest independently owned.

 Most facilities provide some basic health care services, according to the organization.

 - Dietary and nutritional guidance: 82.8 percent

 - Physical, occupational and/or speech therapy: 71.4 percent

 - Hospice care: 67.7 percent